Find flights

 Brussels Airlines classes

-Throughout its service, the airline focuses on infusing Belgitude into the passenger experience, ensuring a taste of Belgian culture.
-That includes friendly, efficient staff, Belgian favorites on the menu and understated elegance in the design of its cabins and lounges.
+Throughout every flight, the airline infuses what they call Belgitude into the experience.
+That means friendly, efficient staff, Belgian favorites on the menu and understated elegance in cabin and lounge design.

 Brussels Airlines long-haul Business Class on the Airbus A330-300